iamkirankumaryadav/Library/Statistics/Important Statistical Terms.md

 `Nominal` | `Ordinal`
 :--- | :---
-Cannot be arranged in order | Can be sorted, Arranged in order, Ranked
+Cannot be arranged in order | Can be sorted, arranged in order, ranked

 `Population` | `Sample`
 :--- | :---
-Entire available data set | Subset or representative of the true population
+Entire available data set | Subset, sample, or representative of the true population

-<h3 name='data'> Data Set </h3>
+<h3 name='data'>Data Set</h3>

 - A collection of the sample or the entire population.